zhaozhixu/LightNet/docs/Documentation/Data-Structures.md

 - **`int ln_hash_insert(ln_hash *hash, const void *key, void *value)`**

     Insert a key-value pair to the hash table.
-Return 0 if the key already exists and the old value is replaced by `value` (it will be freed if its free function is provided when creating the table), else return 1.
+Return 0 if the key already exists and the old value will be replaced by `value` (it will be freed if its free function is provided when creating the table), else return 1.

 - **`void *ln_hash_find(ln_hash *hash, const void *key)`**